Mindless massacres by unscrupulous terrorists, traumatic — Archbishop Ugorji

 “We also implore one and all to make a personal commitment to non-violence.
 This is because violence only breeds violence.
 The vicious cycle of violence results in utter destruction and is never a solution to any human problem.

-“Accordingly, dar from fighting and killing one another as a way of settling differences, we should hearken to those beautiful words of Isaiah: Beat your sword into ploughshares (Isaiah 2:4).
+“Accordingly, far from fighting and killing one another as a way of settling differences, we should hearken to those beautiful words of Isaiah: Beat your sword into plough shares (Isaiah 2:4).
 No more bitterness!
 No more killing!”